heliaxdev/juvix/README.md

 ## Usage

-Juvix is not yet production-ready; however, you can play around with some functionality in an interactive REPL:
+Juvix is not yet production-ready.
+You can play around with some functionality in an interactive REPL:

 ```bash
 juvix interactive